UNITING THE PATIENT VOICE IN PUBLIC POLICY

 - Submit a short piece for the NHC/WebMD blog A Different Normal, a website that reaches millions of people with chronic diseases and disabilities and their family caregivers.
 For more information about how to submit a post for this blog, e-mail Nancy Hughes, Vice President, Communications and Marketing, at email@example.com.

-- List your Health Insurance Resources on PuttingPatientsFirst.net.
-The National Health Council is collecting resources to help people learn about and choose health insurance in the marketplaces.
-Please e-mail web links to your materials to Jill Roberts at email@example.com.
+- List your Health Insurance and Exchange Resources on PuttingPatientsFirst.net.
+The NHC is posting member resources to help people learn about and choose health plans in the insurance marketplaces.
+Please e-mail web links for your materials to Jill Roberts firstname.lastname@example.org.